 14 Top Jobs in Singapore

-Adulting can be hard, and choosing the right career can seem like a mountainous task.
+Adulting can be hard, and choosing the right career can seem like a mountainous task among many top jobs in Singapore.
 Maybe you just graduated and are contemplating between furthering your studies or getting a head start in your career.
 Or perhaps you are contemplating a mid-career switch.

 In 2020, there are many rising careers that you might not have heard of a decade ago.
 For your ease of reference, we have researched and identified 14 top jobs in Singapore and the skills needed for those careers.
 There are plenty of options to choose from, find a job that excites you and fits with your personality and skill sets.